clj-pdf/clj-pdf/README.md

 * :first-line-indent number (indentation for the first line of the paragraph)
 * :keep-together boolean
 * :leading number
-* :align :left, :center, :right
+* :align :left, :center, :right, :justified

 font metadata (refer to Font section for details)